[Last updated: 1 February 2026, unless otherwise noted]

 SPEI are depositary receipts issued by a local custodian (depositary).
 Each SPEI represents a proportional ownership interest in a fixed number of underlying shares of the relevant company.
 The shares underlying the SPEI are deposited with the local custodian that has been approved by the Financial Services Authority (Otoritas Jasa Keuangan, or OJK).
 An SPEI holder is entitled to the same rights granted to equity shareholders of the relevant company for each of the underlying shares represented by its SPEI.
 However, in exercising its rights, the SPEI holder must be represented by the relevant depositary.
 A SPEI holder is not a shareholder, and therefore, it cannot attend and vote in any general meetings of shareholders of the company, except, as earlier stated, through the relevant depositary.

 Similar to the listing of shares, in theory, the listing of SPEI is subject to regulation by the appropriate divisions of the IDX and OJK.
 The IDX has issued specific rules for the listing of SPEI whereby companies that issue SPEI must submit a registration statement to the OJK and the registration statement must be declared effective by OJK.
-However, in practice, due to the ambiguity of the OJK rules on the issuance of SPEI by foreign companies, no foreign company has yet successfully listed SPEI on the IDX.
+However, in practice, although several foreign companies have expressed their intention to list SPEI on the IDX to provide local investors with access to their shares, due to the ambiguity of the OJK rules on the issuance of SPEI by foreign companies, no foreign company has yet successfully listed SPEI on the IDX.
 As such, our description below will not go into detail on how to list SPEI for foreign companies on the IDX.

 There are four boards on the IDX where issuers may list their securities: